wmk1/toll-road-blockchain-system/README.md

   * someone (anyone) calls to clear one pending payment.
   * `vehicle2` gets refunded the difference (so 4).

 We will run your tests against our hopefully-correct implementations, for which we expect your tests to pass.
-We will also run your tests against our purposefully-incorrect implementations, for which we expect your tests to fail.
+We will also run your tests against our purposefully-incorrect implementations, for which we expect some of your tests to fail and the others to pass.

-Please write your 6 scenarios in a single `test/scenarios.js` file, not in a subfolder, and do not modify the pre-existing tests.
-You can have as many `describe`, `before` and `beforeEach` as you want, however you need to have exactly 6 `it` in this `scenarios.js` file.

 If you want to use `async / await`, you need to be able to make it work in the VM with only a modified `package.json`.